meena-rathi/drf_api_expenses/README.md

 - Click 'Reveal Config Vars'.
 - Enter these settings:
 - CLOUDINARY_URL: Paste the Cloudinary URL you copied earlier.
-- DATABASE_URL: Get this from ElephantSQL (details below).
+- DATABASE_URL: Get this from codeInstution.
 - SECRET_KEY: Your secret key for the app.
 - ALLOWED_HOST: Your Heroku app’s URL without https://.

-- Log in to ElephantSQL.
-- Click 'Create new instance' on the dashboard.
-- Choose the 'Tiny Turtle (free)' plan.
-- Select the nearest data center.
-- Click 'Review' and copy the database URL starting with postgres://.
 - Go back to Heroku.
 - In the 'Deploy' tab, choose 'GitHub' for deployment.
 - Search for and connect your GitHub repo.